jwcmitchell/playbook_famous_phonegap/README.md

 - Push Notifications

-Included, and referenced throughout, is a sample app called __Waiting__ (it may also be referenced as __Internal App__).
+Included, and referenced throughout, is a sample app called __Waiting__.
 Coupled with a node.js server (soon to be released), it works as a complete showcase of many of the concepts referenced, and can be used as a jumping off point for many apps you'd like to build.

 __Waiting__ includes some useful features like:
 - login and welcome pages